Affirm Your Beauty

 Let’s work with one now and notice what happens when you say to yourself, “I love and approve of myself.”

 Say it again.
-Notice if a doubting inner voice jumps right in to oppose what you have said.
-Saying affirmations isn’t only about feeling better, it is about becoming more self-aware and noticing what gets in the way of loving yourself.
+Notice if a doubting inner voice jumps right in to oppose the statement.

 • I am free, beautiful, and wise.